Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ### Response

-An array of JSON tha contains your webhooks information.
+An array of JSON that contains your webhooks information.

 | Property | Type  | Description                                      |
 | -------- | ----- | ------------------------------------------------ |